ivara/advent-of-code/2025/go/day07/notes.md

 The memoize I did will not work if using goroutines to paralellize.
 Would need some kind of lock, "sync.Mutex" perhaps

+---

+Check Johans part2, really clean.
+No memoize.
+I did something similar with weights, but copied the board in every loop - very costly